Night is my sister, and how deep in love,

 Watches beside me in this windy place.

-We are busy working to bring Edna St. Vincent Millay's "Night is my sister, and how deep in love" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Edna St. Vincent Millay's "Night is my sister, and how deep in love" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "Night is my sister, and how deep in love" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.